brown-cs132-s13/labs/sql/README.md

 `'INSERT INTO people VALUES ($1, $2, $3)'` and pass the values that those `$` should be replaced with in the parameters array.
 It's faster, easier for you to read and write, and secure.
+* You should treat Zipcodes as strings or text for this assignment (if you make them integers leading 0s will be stripped off).

 ## The server